dalyIsaac/Whim/docs/docs/customize/logging.md

 # Logging

-Whim wraps [Serilog](https://serilog.net/) to provide logging functionality.
+Whim provides logging by wrapping the [Serilog](https://serilog.net/) library.
 It can be configured using the <xref:Whim.LoggerConfig> class.
 For example:

 ```csharp
 // The logger will only log messages with a level of `Debug` or higher.